 1. Is There A Preset Formula For Determining OHR?

 The bank did not give preset formula on how it will determine OHR.
 To create greater confidence in OHR we hope the bank would consider doing that at some point.

 2. What Is The Difference Between OHR and BOARD rate?

-Another important difference is this – as there is only one set of historical values for 1-month SIBOR and 3-month SIBOR to average out, technically-speaking there should only be one single OHR, unlike BOARD where there could be many tranches within the same bank.
+As there is only one set of historical values for 1-month SIBOR and 3-month SIBOR to average out, technically-speaking there should only be one single OHR, unlike BOARD where there could be many tranches within the same bank, depending on which period homeowners signed onto the loan, and no one really knows how many times the bank will move the BOARD rate in a year and by how much..
 We expect OHR to be singular and only the spreads would vary over time for new versus existing customers, as interest rate rises and falls in Singapore.
 However, we need to monitor this closely going forward based on the collective feedback from all our clients over time.
-To this end, it will make sense for you to take your loan through MortgageWise as you join the family here, where we will share with you the latest trends and analysis to help you make the most informed decision.
+To this end, it will make sense for you to take your loan through MortgageWise.sg as you join the family here, where we will share with you the latest trends and analysis to help you make the most informed decision.
 Speak to our consultants today on OHR and more.